hail-is/hail/dev-docs/key-rotation.md

 The `delete` flow steps through each service account similarly to the update flow.
-Entering `yes` for a particular service account will delete all user-managed[^1] keys belonging to the service account except for the most recently created key.
+Entering `yes` for a particular service account will delete all user-managed keys belonging to the service account except for the most recently created key.
+The script will allow deletion of old keys for service accounts in the Ready for Delete or In Progress state, though the latter requires additional confirmation to prove you are confident that old keys are not still in use.
 Continue until all old service/user keys have been deleted.

 [^1]: All GSA keys that we create are considered "user-managed".
 We are responsible